madcap/deploy-aws/readme.md

 This project provides a simple java web application and examples of several mechanisms for automating deployment to AWS.

+### About the Java App

+The java application in this project is a simple Spring Boot application with 3 endpoints:
+* GET /
+* POST /echo
+* GET /echo

+One of the goals of the java app is to demonstrate that environment variables are set correctly as part of the deployment process so each response includes environment variables:
+* environment
+* version

 ### Setup

 #### Prerequisites